jvpeluso/Salary-prediction-project/readme.md

 The global mean salary is **_116.06_**; if we calculate the mean per company, we see the range doesn't differ that much, as the max mean is **_116.79_** and the min mean is **_115.34_**, with an inner range of only **_1.45_**.

-If we dig deep and calculate the mean salary per company and job position, the differences are minimal, the highest inner range is for position *CEO*(**_4.38_**) and the mean of the ranges is **_3.23_**.
+If we dig deep and calculate the mean salary per company and job position, the differences are minimal, the highest inner range is for the position of *CEO*(**_4.38_**) and the mean of the ranges is **_3.23_**.
 These calculations indicate, that the average salary per company won't help with the prediction task.

 As expected, the mean salary increases together with the years of experience of the employee, but interestingly, decreases the far the employee lives from the metropolis.